 The engineer creates a solid model.

-The machined parts programmer creates the machining program utilizing the solid model.
+The machined parts programmer creates the machining program utilizing the solid model and sophisticated CAM graphics software.

-Verification software takes the coordinates of the machining program, adds the cutter diameter along with depth of cut and removes that amount of material from the programmer described stock (billet).
+Verification software takes the cutting tool centerline coordinates from the machining program, adds the cutter diameter along with depth of cut and removes that amount of material from the programmer described stock (billet).
 Whatever is left “should” closely represent the original engineer created solid model.

 We are now fairly confident the tool path is correct, but as we would find out, there are hundreds of ways to ruin a part other than the cutter path.
 One of those was described above – selecting the wrong cutter.
-Here’s a plus for automated tool changers used to machine a block.
-That is if the cutter is supplied with the correct corner radius, length, etc.
+This is a plus for automated tool changers used to machine a block.
+That is, if the cutter is supplied with the correct diameter, corner radius, length, etc.

-Modern verification software has evolved to include a solid model of the machine, tool holder, etc to minimize the chances of a crash.
+Modern verification software has evolved to include a solid model of the milling or turning machine, tool holder, etc to minimize the chances of a crash.

 OK, one last story